ygamretuta/ygamretuta.github.io/_posts/2014-10-11-django-1-7-heroku-deploy.md

 1. The guide uses earlier versions of Django, so instead of `python manage.py syncdb`, you should use `python manage.py migrate`.

+2. This is the requirements.txt we will use:

+    {% gist 7d50839013eced6801f8 %}

-2. The guide doesn't separate local settings from your production ones, so here's what we have to do.
+3. The guide doesn't separate local settings from your production ones, so here's what we have to do.
 Create this file (`shazam/settings.py`):

     {% gist 0499163fa3fb01d48cd2 %}